Chicago | Associate Professor, Clinical Mental Health Counseling

 As a life-long learner, I believe in the collaborative nature of preparing counselors-in-training for their future roles.
-My teaching philosophy is grounded in relational cultural theory and intersectionality.
-I encourage students to be active participants in their educational experiences and demonstrate how reflexivity and the ‘5 good things’ can be used to promote critical thinking and growth both personally and professionally.
+My teaching philosophy is grounded in relational cultural theory and intersectionality theory.
+I encourage students to be active participants in their educational experiences and demonstrate how reflexivity can be used to promote critical thinking and growth both personally and professionally.

 My professional experiences include working in community based mental health agencies, private practice, residential facilities, and academia.
 I have worked with clients of many backgrounds, but I am passionate about abolition and systematically addressing issues many marginalized clients experience especially those relative to racial and ethnic minorities, those in the prison industrial complex, children, the LGBT community, and womxn.

 Please email me if you have questions or would like to learn more about me.